In this guide we are going to explain

 This will bring up the Export Movie window.

-normal that you get an CRC error the first time that
+It is normal that you get an CRC error the first time

 settings please verify them.

-When you click on the save button, the plugin starts
+you click on the save button, the plugin starts and

-the filename that you enter in the Export Movie window
+filename that you enter in the Export Movie window is

 it is the PIPEname to communicate to the Encoder).